raspdevpy/ccdoc/guide/Trigger/modal.md

 ### that's it! :tada:

 ## Some functions related to Modal Trigger
-[$modalID](../Interaction/modalID.md):   Return the modal's id that triggered the command
+`$modalID`:   Return the modal's id that triggered the command

-[$modalAnswer](../Interaction/modalAnswer.md): Return a data user input in submitting the modal
+`$modalAnswer`: Return a data user input in submitting the modal

 ::: danger
-You need to send a modal with [$modal](../Interaction/modal.md) within 1 second of button/menu/slash execution
+You need to send a modal with `$modal` within 1 second of button/menu/slash execution
 :::

 ###### Tags: <Badge type="tip" text="modal" vertical="middle" /> <Badge type="tip" text="trigger" vertical="middle" />